more-cores/laravel-restcord/README.md

 }
 ```

 Next, add a binding to your `AppServiceProvider` so the package knows which class to pass the webhook data to when the user returns to your web site.
-You'll most likely want this method to redirect the user to another page, after you've had a chance to persist the webhook information.
+You'll need to redirect the user to another page, after you've had a chance to persist the webhook information.

 ```shell
  $this->app->bind(HandlesDiscordWebhooksBeingCreated::class, DiscordChannelAdded::class);